Epic Ink

 Epic Ink is an American reality television series that premiered on August 20, 2014 on A&E Network.
-The series features a group of talented tattoo artists and their love of tattooing pop culture at their Oregon-based shop, Area 51 Tattoo.
-Episodes aired on Wednesdays at 10:30 p.m.
-EST.
+The series features a group of talented tattoo artists and their love of tattooing pop culture at their Oregon-based shop Area 51 Tattoo.

 Premise

 The series follows Area-51 Tattoo owner Chris 51 and his "out-of-this-world" team of tattoo artists as they bring pop-culture (movies, comics, cartoons, sci-fi and fantasy) to life as living body art in eye-popping ink.
 Their specialties are hyperrealistic tattoos that are what they like to call, "geek-chic".